 The 32bit operating system paved the way for Microsoft’s firmer grip on the PC/Desktop market.
 Robust sales and reception laid the groundwork for the company’s future OS installments.

 Relish the nostalgia and run Windows 95 on PC without having to install it on your partition.
-There are few ways to do that, some involve online on your browser, and others rely on your PC’s emulation capabilities.
+There are few ways to do that, some involve online on your browser, and others rely on your PC’s emulation capabilities using a Windows 95 emulator.

 Best Windows 95 Emulator